Advent Wreath Prayers - Advent Candle

 This issue is so important, Christ gave many instructions on it, as we find written in the Gospels.

-And we don't want to go the other extreme, of becoming so modern, so up to date, we don't even keep the real spirit of Advent, the real spirit of Christmas.
+And we don't want to go the other extreme, of becoming so modern, so up to date, that we don't even keep the real spirit of Advent, Christmas, Christ, and his teachings.

 Jesus warns us of those who praise him with their lips, but their heart is far from him.
 (Matthew 15:8, Mark 7:6, Isaiah 29:13)

-What I've found as a pastor is that such people - and unfortunately I was one of them, maybe that is why my name is Paul - is that they are, in general, easily provoked.
+What I've found as a pastor is that such people - and unfortunately at one time I was to some degree one of them, maybe that is why my name is Paul - is that they are, in general, easily provoked.
 They want to argue about everything.
 They want to contest every little issue.

 The problem is pride and arrogance.
 They don't want anyone to tell them what they don't want to hear, even if it comes from a prophet, or even from the mouth of Jesus himself.